 Remember that, while we find these settings work well, they aren’t 100% objectively the best settings for a type of coffee maker.
 These are starting points.
 Play with the grind size to find the setting that’s right for you!

 If you’re primarily brewing with one coffee maker, feel free to find your favorite grind setting and leave it.
 Those burrs won’t change distance while your back is turned.

 If you have any other questions about grind settings and working your JavaPresse coffee grinder, check out our Grinding 101 education area.
 Otherwise, you are ready to be the master of your coffee’s grind size.

 If you read this and, for some reason, don’t have a manual burr coffee grinder, it’s time to change that.
-You can get a FREE burr grinder -- our #1 rated grinder -- when you join the JavaPresse Coffee Club.
+You can get a FREE burr grinder -- rated #1 on Amazon -- when you try JavaPresse Coffee.